-For the most part, trimming your back should be to make it easier to shave or wax it next.
+For the most part, trimming your back should make it easier to shave or wax it next.
 If you're planning to shave, trim as closely as possible.
 If you're planning to wax, leave the hair at least a quarter-inch long.
 A little longer is a safe bet.
-If you go shorter, the wax will struggle to pull all of the hair and you'll be hurting for nothing.
+If you go shorter, the wax will struggle to pull all of the hair, and you'll be hurting for nothing.

 As we just mentioned, waxing is a reasonable choice for the back.
 If you insist on using a razor, you're probably going to need help.
 Very few men have ape arms that can get the job done solo.
 As for style, you're looking for a smooth back from shoulders to butt.

+Have you wondered how to shave down there without shaving cream?
+We don't suggest it.
+Well, you can go without shaving cream, but you still need something between your blades and your skin.
 When you do shave below the belt, take your time, use plenty of lubricant/shaving gel and stick to short, controlled strokes.
 Also, remember that stubble on your nuts is wildly unpleasant, so don't commit to a shave unless you're ready to make it routine.
 If not, a close trim is fine.
 Just leave the hair long enough to not feel prickly.

-After you shower, you want to apply Crop Preserver and Crop Reviver, in that order.
-They have pH formulas that help your skin recover from grooming, and they do wonders for keeping your junk cool and smelling fresh.
-You can find all of these supplies conveniently stocked in the Perfect Package 2.0.
+After you shower, you want to apply Crop Preserver™ and Crop Reviver™ in that order.
+They have formulas that may help your skin recover from grooming, and they do wonders for keeping your junk cool and smelling fresh.

 Now, you're done.
 If ever you want to explore more in-depth approaches to below-the-waist grooming, you can find it all at MANSCAPED™.

 How lucky!
 Manscaped™ x Shamrock Rovers Football Club